mh9924/MatPHP/README.md

-# Matrix
+# MathTools
-Matrix tools for addition, subtraction, multiplication written in PHP
+Linear algebra tools for matrices, vectors, systems of equations